maxrave-dev/SimpMusic/README.md

 > **Warning**
 >
->This app is in beta stage, so it may have many bugs and make it crash.
-If you find any bug, please create an issue or contact me via email.
+>This app is in the beta stage, so it may have many bugs and make it crash.
+If you find any bugs, please create an issue or contact me via email.

 ## Features

 - Play music from YouTube Music or YouTube free without ads in the background
-- Browsing Home, Charts, Podcast, Moods & Genre with YouTube Music data with high speed
+- Browsing Home, Charts, Podcast, Moods & Genre with YouTube Music data at high speed
 - Search everything on YouTube
-- Analyze your playing data, create custom playlists and sync with YouTube Music...
+- Analyze your playing data, create custom playlists, and sync with YouTube Music...
 - Caching and can save data for offline playback
-- Synced lyrics from Musixmatch and YouTube Transcript and translate lyrics (Community translation from Musixmatch)
+- Synced lyrics from Musixmatch and YouTube Transcript and translated lyrics (Community translation from Musixmatch)
 - Personalize data (*)
 - Support SponsorBlock